We need to stop animal testing now. And yes, there are more alternatives than you’d imagine! Here are some of the best

 By Jody McCutcheon

-As suggested by the above sentiment–from an unexpected source, no less–animal testing is a contentious issue and has been for decades.
+Animal testing has been a contentious issue for decades.
 Back in 1959, scientists William Russell and Rex Burch first described the basic principles behind the ethics surrounding animal testing, known as the 3 R’s.

 - Reduction: the use of methods that provide researchers with comparable amounts of data from fewer animals, or more data from the same number of animals